fahimhkhan/ripdetect_walton/README.md

 # Rip Current Detection System

 ## Overview
 This Python script utilizes advanced object detection techniques for identifying rip currents in video streams.
 The script employs YOLO (You Only Look Once) v8, a state-of-the-art, real-time object detection system, to analyze video footage and detect the presence of rip currents.
 This application is particularly useful for enhancing safety measures in beach areas by providing real-time rip current alerts.

-It is currently configured for rip current form walton lighthouse camera.
+**Note:** This script and associated models are prototypes and are currently configured for rip current detection only from the Walton lighthouse camera.
+Do not attempt to use it for any other network camera.

 ## Installation and Setup
 Before running the script, ensure you have Python installed on your system.
 The script depends on two primary libraries: OpenCV and Ultralytics YOLO.
 You can install these dependencies using pip: